fr-dam/work-experience/README.md

 `config.py`:
     This loads the database `app.db` which is used to store user details (id, username and password).
 You shouldn't need to edit this file
 `extensions.py`:
-    This loads the SQLAlchemy library to help us talk to the sqlite database Files under `app/templates`:
+    This loads the SQLAlchemy library to help us talk to the sqlite database.
+This is really just a framework that makes it easier to talk to a database.
+Files under `app/templates`:
     These are what is shown in the browser and are a type of HTML template.
 They are able to inherit content (in our example from `base.html`) which is mostly rendering the menu bar at the top of each